streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ## Conclusion and review

+The ability to route data extracted from the blockchain by using Substreams is powerful and useful.
+Files aren't the only type of sink the data extracted by Substreams can be piped into.
+Review the core Substreams sinks documentation for [additional information on other types of sinks](https://substreams.streamingfast.io/developers-guide/substreams-sinks) and sinking strategies.

-**NOTE**: Provide a breif recap of the purpose of the sink tool, what's required to use it, where to get the tool and example, how to run the tool and example and any gotchas or tips and tricks.
+**NOTE**: Provide a breif recap of the purpose of the sink tool.

+- what's required to use it
+- where to get the tool and example
+- how to run the tool and example
+- and any gotchas or tips and tricks

 ## Getting help